lukedodd/JitCalc/README.md

 The objectives are to demonstrate how to use AsmJit (right now there are few examples online) and to demonstrate how much faster JIT code generation can be.

+For a more serious expression evaulator please see [mathspresso](https://code.google.com/p/mathpresso/).

 Compiling
 ---------